-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

 C8A SAT or ACT X

-C8A ACT only
+C8A ACT only Χ

-C8A SAT only
+C8A SAT only X

-C8A SAT and SAT Subject Tests or Х
+C8A SAT and SAT Subject Tests or

-ACT ^
+ACT X

 C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-coole iiii be acca iii ale aaliiicololle piccoco).
-C8B ACT with Writing Component required Х C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted
+score will be used in the admissions process).
+C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted X

-C8C Please indicate how vour institution w ill use the SAT o or ACT writing component: check all that apply
+000 Diagram in diagram in action the colline of the C8C Please indicate how your institution will use the SAT or ACT will riting component: check all that apply:

-The indicate now your institution will use the office in the intiting of ing component, check all that apply.
+C8C Please indicate now your institution will use the SAT or ACT writing of omponent; cneck a ali that apply:

 C8C SAT essay ACT essay

-C8C For admission Χ X
+C8C For admission Χ Χ

 C8C For placement

-C8C For advising
+For advising For For advising

 C8C In place of an application essay

-C8C As a validity check on the
+C8C As a validity check on the application essay

-application essay

 C8C No college policy as of now

 C8C Not using essay component